Recent Blog Articles

 This list contains selected items from the full FDA list of recalls, withdrawals, and alerts for medicines and certain health products.
 We've provided links to FDA information for each product and its maker.
 Unless otherwise noted, these actions apply only to the specific brand name of the product listed.
 Talk to your healthcare provider before stopping or changing any medicines or treatments that they have recommended for you.

-- Amifampridine (brand name: Ruzurgi), 10 mg tablets (maker: Jacobus Pharmaceutucal Company Inc.)
+- Amifampridine (brand name: Ruzurgi), 10 mg tablets (maker: Jacobus Pharmaceutical Company Inc.)

 - Chantix, all lots of 0.5 mg and 1 mg tablets (maker: Pfizer)